Metropolitan Correctional Center, Chicago

-The Metropolitan Correctional Center, Chicago (MCC Chicago) is a United States federal prison in Chicago, Illinois, that holds imprisoned men and women of all security levels before and during court proceedings in the Northern District of Illinois, and for brief sentences.
+The Metropolitan Correctional Center, Chicago (MCC Chicago) is a United States federal prison in Chicago, Illinois, United States.
+It holds imprisoned men and women of all security levels before and during court proceedings in the Northern District of Illinois, and for brief sentences.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.

 History and design

 MCC Chicago was designed by architect Harry Weese.
 Construction began in 1971 and the facility opened in 1975.
 The 28-story building has the plan form of a right triangle.

 Unlike other federal prison facilities, each cell has a floor-to-ceiling slit window, 7 ft long by 5 in wide, narrow enough not to require bars, and beveled out to allow natural light to pass inside.
 The cells were designed to feel as comfortable as possible, based on sailboat cabins, with built-in hardwood beds and desks.
 Most of these features have since been removed.